NUS-HPC-AI-Lab/Neural-Network-Diffusion/README.md

 <p align="center">
 <img src="./figures/pipeline.png" width="100%" height="55.2%" class="center">
 <figcaption>
-Figure: Illustration of the proposed p-diff framework.
-Our approach consists of two processes, namely parameter autoencoder and generation.
-Parameter autoencoder aims to extract the latent representations that can generate high-performing model parameters via the decoder.
+Figure: Our approach consists of two processes: parameter autoencoder and parameter generation.
+Parameter autoencoder aims to extract the latent representations and reconstruct model parameters via the decoder.
-The extracted representations are fed into a standard latent diffusion model (LDM).
+The extracted representations are used to train a diffusion model (DM).
-During the inference, we freeze the parameters of the autoencoder's decoder.
-The generated parameters are obtained via feeding random noise to the LDM and trained decoder.
+During inference, a random noise vector is fed into the DM and the trained decoder to generate new parameters.
 </figcaption>
 </p>

 > **Abstract:** Diffusion models have achieved remarkable success in image and video generation.
-> In this work, we demonstrate that diffusion models can also *generate high-performing neural network parameters*.
+In this work, we demonstrate that diffusion models can also generate high-performing neural network parameters.
-> Our approach is simple, utilizing an autoencoder and a diffusion model.
-> The autoencoder extracts latent representations of a subset of the trained neural network parameters.
-> Next, a diffusion model is trained to synthesize these latent representations from random noise.
-> This model then generates new representations, which are passed through the autoencoder's decoder to produce new subsets of high-performing network parameters.
-> Across various architectures and datasets, our approach consistently generates models with comparable or improved performance over trained networks, with minimal additional cost.
-> Notably, we empirically find that the generated models are not memorizing the trained ones.
+Our approach is simple, utilizing an autoencoder and a diffusion model.
+The autoencoder extracts latent representations of a subset of the trained neural network parameters.
+Next, a diffusion model is trained to synthesize these latent representations from random noise.
+This model then generates new representations, which are passed through the autoencoder's decoder to produce new subsets of high-performing network parameters.
+Across various architectures and datasets, our approach consistently generates models with comparable or improved performance over trained networks, with minimal additional cost.
+Notably, we empirically find that the generated models are not memorizing the trained ones.
 Our results encourage more exploration into the versatile use of diffusion models.

 ## Environment